WhosDouble/Gilbert/README.md

 # **Gilbert - Your Personal Discord AI Assistant**
 (he only works for one server right now)

 Gilbert is a smart, AI-powered assistant designed to enhance your Discord experience.
 Whether you need quick answers, server insights, or conversational AI, Gilbert is here to help!
+This is my very first discord bot so his purpose is a little all over the place as i created him to learn

 ## 🚀 **Features**
 - 🧠 **AI-Powered Responses** – Chat with Gilbert using advanced AI capabilities.